 One of the key pieces of advice we give our WordPress clients is always to keep your theme and plugins up to date.
-As part of out WordPress monthly Care Plans, we verify and deploy updates within twenty four hours of their release.
+As part of our WordPress monthly Care Plans, we verify and deploy updates within twenty-four hours of their release.
 Given that, it would seem a no-brainer to turn auto-updates on right?

 Turns out, the answer is not a simple yes or no. It depends on the nature of your site and how you manage it.
 The folks at Wordfence wrote a pretty comprehensive overview back in August that we recommend reading if you are considering using this WordPress feature.
 The article gives a good overview of the pros and cons of unattended updates and it has profiles of the use cases based on different types of sites.

 So have you considered or are you using auto-updates for your WordPress site?